dewgong64/ThemeCafe/docs/themecreation/music/index.md

 ???+ info "Music Length"

-    With this template you will be able to make custom music up to 1:55 at 32000khz Stereo before the file is too large to work with
+    With this template you will be able to make custom music up to 1:55 at 3200 Hz Stereo before the file is too large to work with

     ??? info "I want to make longer music"